If you are looking for a cheap meal then ramen is probably on your list of things to pick up.

 I don't use the whole spice packet either.
 A drop or two is all.

-The noodles grow into a healthy quantity that are similar in size to angel hair pasta.
+The noodles grow into a healthy quantity that is similar in size to angel hair pasta.

-There are only 180 calories in this little bowl, so you could easily bulk up this meal with other protein add ons.
+There are only 180 calories in this little bowl, so you could easily bulk up this meal with other protein add-ons.
+It was nice that it had its own cup so you can grab and go.

 For $1.29 it isn't as cheap as the small package of 4/$1 ramen, but those don't come with their own bowl.
 Overall, if you need a quick meal and soup tastes good to you, then this is a good one to reach for.